 PARENT, ÉTIENNE, journalist, lawyer, member of the assembly, public servant, and essayist; b.
-2 May 1802 at Beauport, L.C., son of Étienne-François Parent and Josephte Clouet; d.
+2 May 1802 in the parish of Notre-Dame de la Nativité, Lower Canada, son of Étienne-François Parent, a farmer, and Josephte Clouet; d.
 22 Dec.
-1874 at Ottawa, Ont.
+1874 at Ottawa.

-The name of Étienne Parent is less famous than those of political personalities who were his contemporaries, such as Louis-Joseph Papineau or Louis-Hippolyte La Fontaine*.
+The name Étienne Parent is less famous than those of political personalities who were his contemporaries, such as Louis-Joseph Papineau or Louis-Hippolyte La Fontaine*.
 A few flattering terms applied to him are all that remain: the Victor Cousin of America, the Nestor of the press.
-Paradoxically, there is as yet no biography of him, and one can only speculate as to the reasons for this silence.
-Is it because the major part of Parent’s work consists of innumerable newspaper articles, and that articles are less accessible to curiosity than books or texts of speeches?
+Paradoxically, it was a long time before a biography of him was produced, and one can only speculate as to the reasons for this silence.
+Is it because the major part of Parent’s work consists of innumerable newspaper articles and that articles are less accessible to curiosity than books or texts of speeches?
 Or is it that the debates for which Parent’s generation felt such passion have lost their brilliance, dimmed by the stormy ideological conflicts of the second half of the 19th century?
 Or is Parent’s “moderation” responsible for the less arresting quality of his thought by comparison with the exalted rhetoric of the leaders of the 1837–38 rebellion?
 No doubt varying degrees of probability can be attached to each of these hypotheses, but it seems that the relative oblivion into which he has slipped is due above all to the fact that the essential function of his ideas was to give inspiration, and less credit has been accorded to them than to the political and social achievements of which they were the source.

-Robust shoulders, a sturdy neck, a massive head with a high, broad brow framed in thick hair, an authoritative, even bitter mouth, clamped tight upon unshakeable convictions, eyes whose unwavering look passed beyond an invisible audience, preoccupied it would seem to outdistance his thoughts in order to hasten the affirmation of conclusions already foreseen, desired, and decided upon: such is the impression given by the clear lines of a portrait of Parent in his maturity.
+Robust shoulders, a sturdy neck, a massive head with a high, broad brow framed with thick hair, an authoritative, even bitter mouth, clamped tight upon unshakeable convictions, eyes whose unwavering look passed beyond an invisible audience, preoccupied it would seem to outdistance his thoughts in order to hasten the affirmation of conclusions already foreseen, desired, and decided upon: such is the impression given by the clear lines of a portrait of Parent in his maturity.
 A mere glance at this face makes one forcibly aware of certain essential characteristics of the personality: assurance, sturdiness, and determination.
 One feels, before learning it through the written word, that Parent was a man of the soil; that before handling ideas he had handled oxen and plough; that this reflective look had long been accustomed to the horizons of a countryside full of promise.
-It is no surprise to learn through his son-in-law Benjamin Sulte* that he was “endowed with a Herculean constitution”; that he could “work 18 hours a day”; that “he produced by himself almost as much as all the journalists of Quebec put together.”
-One may furthermore easily accept that all his gifts were intellectual, and that he was awkward or clumsy in society.
-Moreover, all his life he suffered from an inability to talk readily.
-The essence of Parent’s life is that he transcends his period by his intelligence and frankness.
+It comes as no surprise to learn through his son-in-law Benjamin Sulte* that he was “endowed with a Herculean constitution”; that he could “work 18 hours a day”; that “he produced by himself almost as much as all the journalists of Quebec put together.”
+As well, it is easy to accept that his gifts were chiefly intellectual.
+In fact, he was rather clumsy in social situations.
+In addition, all his life he suffered from a speech problem.
+The essence of Parent’s life is that he transcends his period through his intelligence and frankness.
 He was one of the first to give thought to the destiny of French Canadians.
-With unrivalled lucidity and vigour, he defined “national” objectives which were to sustain not only his generation but succeeding generations for more than a century.
+With unrivalled lucidity and vigour, he defined “national” objectives that were to sustain not only his generation but succeeding generations for more than a century.

 Through two centuries of ancestors, Parent had his roots in the soil of Quebec.
 He belonged to the sixth generation of Parents in Canada.
-The forebear, Pierre Parant, who came from Mortagne in Perche, France, emigrated to New France on 9 Feb.
+The forebear, Pierre Parant, who came from “Mortagne,” according to his marriage record (this probably referred to the place that would become Mortagne-sur-Gironde), emigrated to New France on 9 Feb.
 1634 with a group of settlers brought by Robert Giffard*.
-Following him, an uninterrupted line of Parants or Parents farmed the land on which he had settled at Beauport, some miles down river from Quebec on the north bank of the St Lawrence.
+Following him, an uninterrupted line of Parants or Parents farmed the land on which he had finally settled, in the area that would become known as Beauport beginning in the second half of the 19th century, some miles down river from Quebec on the north shore of the St Lawrence.

-Étienne Parent was the eldest of a family of 15 children, nine boys and six girls.
-As soon as his age permitted, he helped on the farm and attended a primary school at Quebec.
+Étienne Parent was the eldest of a family of 15 children – nine boys and six girls.
+As soon as he was old enough, he helped on the farm and attended a primary school at Quebec.
 His intelligence attracted attention.
 Although his parents were not rich, in 1814, when he was 12 years old, they sent him to the college of Nicolet for his secondary education.
 He had as fellow-students a future bishop, Charles-François Baillargeon*, 16th bishop of Quebec, and a future judge, Charles-Elzéar Mondelet.
 He spent five years at Nicolet.
 He was studious and methodical, and won several prizes.
 Each summer he became once more the young farmer turning his strength to the labours of the fields.
-In 1819 he left Nicolet, and went to the seminary of Quebec to continue his studies.
-The teaching at the seminary was strongly influenced by the Cartesianism perpetuated in a textbook of the old régime, La Philosophie de Lyon.
+In 1819 he left Nicolet and went to the seminary of Quebec to continue his studies.
+The teaching at the seminary was strongly influenced by the Cartesianism perpetuated in a textbook of the old régime, La philosophie de Lyon.
 The ideas of Bonald enjoyed great popularity there, and much store was set by Bossuet’s Discours sur l’histoire universelle.
 Students’ exercise books of the period reveal that instruction in history disparaged France and praised England.
 Young Parent read all the books available in the library, and those lent by certain teachers.
 His memory was prodigious, and, according to one anecdote, he had among other feats learned a lecture on Bossuet by heart.
-He stood out from his comrades by the soundness of his judgement, his literary bent, and the precision of his ambitions.
+He stood out from his comrades because of the soundness of his judgement, his literary bent, and the precision of his ambitions.
 He was considered a young man who “gave promise of living by his pen” – an unusual phenomenon in his time.

 Parent set about consolidating his knowledge and at the same time varying his activities.
 From 1825 to 1829 he studied law as a student in the office of Joseph-Rémi Vallières* de Saint-Réal, and later in that of Charles-Eusèbe Casgrain*.
 To support himself he had to give French lessons.
 In the autumn of 1825 he was taken on as editor of the French section of La Gazette de Québec.
 He was soon holding a number of offices: in 1827 he was appointed deputy French translator and law officer of the assembly of Lower Canada.
 On 11 May 1829 he was called to the bar of Lower Canada.
-Shortly afterwards, on 30 June, he married Marie-Mathilde-Henriette Grenier, daughter of Gabriel Grenier, a Beauport cooper.
-Five girls and one boy were born of this marriage; Joséphine-Henriette was to marry Antoine Gérin-Lajoie*, Mathilde-Sabine was to marry first Évariste Gélinas on 3 Sept.
-1862 at Quebec, then Guillaume-Sylvain de Bonald* on 17 Feb.
-1885, and Marie-Augustine was to marry Benjamin Sulte on 3 May 1871 at Quebec.
+Shortly afterwards, on 30 June, he married at Quebec Henriette-Mathilde Grenier, daughter of Gabriel Grenier, a cooper from the parish of Notre-Dame de la Nativité.
+Five girls and one boy were born of this marriage; Joséphine-Henriette would marry Antoine Gérin-Lajoie*, Mathilde-Sabine would marry first Évariste Gélinas on 3 Sept.
+1862 at Quebec and then Guillaume-Sylvain de Bonald on 17 Feb.
+1885, and Augustine would marry Benjamin Sulte on 3 May 1871 at Ottawa.